marcusray666/thekeyn/replit.md

-# Prooff - Digital Art Protection Platform
+# Loggin - Digital Art Protection Platform

 ## Overview

-Prooff is a comprehensive social media platform for creators that combines digital art protection with community networking.
+Loggin is a comprehensive social media platform for creators that combines digital art protection with community networking.
 The platform empowers artists, designers, musicians, and other creators to protect their work with blockchain certificates while connecting with a global community through sharing, commenting, liking, and following other creators.
 Users can showcase their protected works, engage with fellow creators, mint NFTs, and access premium features for serious creative professionals.

 **Recent Updates (July 17, 2025):**
+- ✅ COMPLETE REBRANDING: Changed app name from "Prooff" to "Loggin" and logo from "P" to "lggn'"
+- ✅ Updated all UI components, pages, and metadata with new branding
 - ✅ REVERTED TO ORIGINAL LIQUID GLASS THEME: Restored single original theme with purple/blue cosmic aesthetic
 - ✅ REMOVED THEME SETTINGS MENU: Eliminated theme switching interface completely for simplicity
 - ✅ ORIGINAL COLORS AND STYLING: Pure liquid glass morphism with original gradients and animations